See also Images from the Special Collections, where you can find images of some of the books and manuscripts discussed below.

 The Rowe Music Library, the most important College music library in Cambridge, is the gift of an anonymous benefactor who bought the collection of the noted bibliophile Louis Thompson Rowe in 1928.
 Strong in collected editions and reference works, it is particularly rich in English eighteenth-century printed music.
 Among the many rarities are sixteenth and seventeenth-century partbooks and manuscripts, a volume of songs engraved by Thomas Cross in a splendid contemporary morocco binding, and an unique group of early Russian printed editions.
 The collection was further strengthened in 1930 by the addition of around six hundred volumes from the library of the late Arthur Henry Mann, which were presented to the College by his family.
 Dr Mann had been organist and choirmaster of the College, and was particularly interested in hymn tunes and in the music of Handel.
 He built up a collection of early editions of both.
 A sizeable library of Walsh editions, to complement those in the foundation collection, was added in the late 1980s.
 Notable donations included a small group of sixteenth and seventeenth-century English manuscripts (including the Turpyn Lutebook) given by John Maynard Keynes, and a collection of books about Mozart presented by Alec Hyatt King.
 The Rowe Music Library is briefly described in The Music Review, XII (1951), pp. 72-7.
 The books and music printed before 1801 are catalogued in the appropriate volumes of RISM and in BUCEM, and a number of the early manuscripts are described and illustrated in Iain Fenlon (ed.), Cambridge Music Manuscripts 900-1700 (Cambridge, Cambridge University Press, 1982).

-With the exception of the collections listed above, the complete holdings of the College Library are listed in the Main Library Author catalogue and the computerised catalogue.
-Books printed before 1830 are no longer on the open shelves.
-These are marked in the catalogue by a red "S".
+With the exception of the collections listed above, the complete holdings of the College Library are listed in the hand-written and the online catalogue.
+Rare books are longer on the open shelves.
+Many of these are marked in the hand-written catalogue by a red "S".
 If you wish to see any of them please ask the Librarian, but you may not be allowed to remove them from the Library or work on them when the staff are not present.

 The Library's interleaved and annotated copy of M.R.
 James's Descriptive Catalogue of the Manuscripts other than Oriental in the Library of King's College, Cambridge may be consulted on application to the Library staff.
 The manuscripts are housed in the Modern Archive Centre, and appointments to see them must be made through the Librarian.